 General Product Information

 Is the new and improved generation.
 Same natural ingredients, high quality products and all natural.
-HopGuard®3 is a liquid miticide with higher efficacy than HopGuard® II and used to control varroa mites in honeybee colonies.
+HopGuard®3 is a liquid miticide used to control varroa mites in honeybee colonies.
 It is derived from hop compounds and delivered in ready-to-use wet insert strips.

 The active ingredient is hop beta acids.

 A HopGuard package contains either 10 or 24 insert strips ready-to-use.
+HopGuard is also availabe in a 312 count bucket.
 The strips are made of corrugated cardboard and are impregnated with HopGuard liquid.
 Use the strips as they come out from the bag, do not remove the liquid.